 David speaks English, French and Spanish and has knowledge of Serbo-Croatian.

-Denise Dora is a lawyer and human rights activist with more than 25 years of experience on gender and access to justice.
+Denise joined ARTICLE 19 in Oct 2019 as the Regional Director for the Brazil and South America region.
+Denise is a lawyer and human rights activist with more than 25 years of experience on gender and access to justice.
 Denise holds an LLM in International Human Rights Law from University of Essex/UK, and a MA in History and Politics from Getulio Vargas Foundation, Rio de Janeiro/Brazil, with several publications on women’s rights, human rights and civil society.
 A founding member of THEMIS – Gender Justice and Human Rights, a feminist organisation that develops legal empowerment programs for women community leaderships since 1993, she worked for the Ford Foundation as a senior program officer responsible for the Human Rights Program in Brazil from 2000 to 2011 and has served on the Advisory Committee of UN Women in Brazil and Latina America and Caribe regions.
 Currently, Denise is a board member of Conectas Human Rights and Ibirapitanga Institute.

 Regional Director for Bangladesh and South Asia

-Faruq has over two decades experience of working in the field of international development program management and leadership, as well as journalism, media development and development communications in Asia, North America, Europe and Central America.
+Faruq joined ARTICLE 19 at the end of 2018 as the Regional Director for the Bangladesh and South Asia region.
+He has over two decades experience of working in the field of international development program management and leadership, as well as journalism, media development and development communications in Asia, North America, Europe and Central America.
 He wrote stories for a variety of international publications including Time magazine, New Internationalist, Gemini News Service, Information-Denmark, Rapport-Sweden and Far Eastern Economic Review.
 As the Coordinator and International Spokesperson of Nepal International Media Missions for International Media Support, Denmark, he coordinated two International Press Freedom and Freedom of Expression Missions to Nepal in response to continued violations of press freedom and FoE in Nepal during the time of conflict.
 He was a member of the Canadian Government’s delegation to the UN Commission on the Status of Women in 2004 as the civil society adviser on UNSCR 1325.